 Russia is Europe’ s largest internet market by number of users.
-In the past decade, the number of daily internet users has risen from just 3.2 million in 2003, to over 57 million in the fall of 2013.
+In the past decade, the number of monthly active internet users has risen from just 3.2 million in 2003, to over 66 million in the fall of 2013.
 In other words, Russia is experiencing somewhat of a digital awakening and quickly becoming a powerful online market.

 As the largest country in the world, a total area of 17+ million km2, understanding Russia’s differing regions is vital to interpreting the country’s internet landscape.
 Internet penetration is highest in the Central region, with 29% of total internet users and 11% of those residing in Moscow.
 The second highest regional internet penetration rate of 16% is within the Volga region, home to Sochi and the 2014 Winter Olympics.
 It’s interesting to note that nearly half of all Russia’s internet users reside in small villages or cities with less than 100 000 occupants.
 While only 34% of internet users reside in cities of 500 000 or more occupants.

 Despite the fact that Russia isn’t one of the top countries for internet availability, in the last ten years alone it has grown from 3.2% population penetration rate to 53.3%.
 With the 6th highest number of internet users in the world, a number that is quickly rising, can we expect the next 10 years to signal a digital awakening for the country?